genesiscommunitysuccess/docs/docs/04_web/09_filters/01_foundation-filters.md

 });
 ```

-In the example above,  we've used the `UserTargeting` filter without the need to provide the current user or other data points directly to
+Here we've leveraged the `UserTargeting` filter without the need to provide the current user or other data points to
-the underlying function.
-If you change the source of the current user at a later date, you can refactor centrally.
+the underlying function directly.
+If where we source the current user from changes over time, the author of the filter
+can refactor centrally.

-All DI-based filters implement the [ClientFilter](./docs/api/foundation-filters.clientfilter.md) interface.
-They
+All DI based filters implement the [ClientFilter](./docs/api/foundation-filters.clientfilter.md) interface, however they
-can provide other APIs for convenience, to abstract underlying implementation details.
+may provide other APIs for convenience to abstract underlying implementation details.
 For example, `UserTargeting`
 provides a `hasAdminProfile` API, so the previous example can be re-written as:

 ```ts